ORNL/cpp-proposals-pub/D1673/blas_interface.md

 A C++ linear algebra library has a few possibilities for distinguishing the matrix "type":

+1. It could imitate the BLAS, by introducing different function names, if the layouts and accessors do not sufficiently describe the arguments.

+2. It could introduce a hierarchy of higher-level classes for representing linear algebra objects, use `basic_mdspan` (or something like it) underneath, and write algorithms to those higher-level classes.

-1. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
+3. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
 Algorithms could specialize on those tags.

-2. It could introduce a hierarchy of higher-level classes for representing linear algebra objects, use `basic_mdspan` (or something like it) underneath, and write algorithms to those higher-level classes.

-3. It could imitate the BLAS, by introducing different function names, if the layouts and accessors do not sufficiently describe the arguments.

-We have chosen Approach 3.
+We have chosen Approach 1.
 Our view is that a BLAS-like interface should be as low-level as possible.
+Approach 2 is more like a "Matlab in C++"; a library that implements this could build on our proposal's lower-level library.
+Approach 3 _sounds_ attractive.
+However, most BLAS matrix "types" do not have a natural representation as layouts.
-If a different library wants to implement a "Matlab in C++," it could then build on this low-level library.
-We also do not want to pollute `basic_mdspan` -- a simple class meant to be easy for the compiler to optimize -- with extra baggage for representing what amounts to sparse matrices.
+Trying to hack them in would pollute `basic_mdspan` -- a simple class meant to be easy for the compiler to optimize -- with extra baggage for representing what amounts to sparse matrices.
+BLAS matrix "type" is better represented with a higher-level library that builds on our proposal.

 ## Data structures and utilities borrowed from other proposals